 Why I chose Zoho Recruit

-In addition, for an affordable add-on fee, you can tap into features that further streamline internal candidate management, including automated task assignments and alerts.
-Using this feature, custom email templates are sent out each time an alert is triggered, offering relevant details that keep everyone on track.
-To further ensure your team is poised to offer an efficient and positive candidate experience, the software also offers multi-personnel interview scheduling and coordination tools, including feedback notes for each stage of the interview process.
+For an affordable add-on fee, you can tap into features that streamline internal candidate management and automate task assignments and alerts.
+For example, it sends a custom email message each time an alert is triggered, providing relevant details that keep everyone on track.
+To further ensure your team is poised to deliver an efficient, positive candidate experience, the software also provides multi-personnel interview scheduling and coordination tools, including feedback notes for each stage of the interview process.

-Overall, during the testing process, I found the software intuitive but not that simple to use.
-With its advanced features, it offers platform training within the user account.
-For example, you can view videos on how to set up your account and customize it to your company’s needs from the welcome dashboard.
-On each page, you can easily find buttons and links to guide you to the next steps.
+While I found the software intuitive during my testing, it isn’t that easy to use.
+However, its advanced features include platform training within the user account.
+From the welcome dashboard, you can view videos on setting up and customizing your account.
+And on each page, you can easily find buttons and links to guide you to the next steps.

-Breezy HR: Best for diversity-promoting and bias-reducing candidate sourcing
+3. Breezy HR: Best for bias-reducing candidate sourcing

 3.7/5